thedataplace/policies/employee_handbook.md

 Your prime source of information about your role or the organisation is your line manager.
 It is part of his or her job to inform, answer questions and listen to constructive opinions, comments or suggestions.
 In addition, we have regular staff meeting and team meetings.

 ### Task and project management
-Projects are logged, managed and monitored using Asana.
-When you join The Data Place you will be added to the Asana organisation and any set tasks will be allocated to you there after being discussed and assigned with your line manager.
-We ask all staff and contractors to log in to Asana and check for tasks and queries each work day, and we expect everyone to deal promptly with items in their inbox or on their task list.
+Projects are logged, managed and monitored using software tools.
+When you join The Data Place you will be added to the relevant software tools and any set tasks will be allocated to you there after being discussed and assigned with your line manager.
+We ask all staff and contractors to check for tasks and queries each work day, and we expect everyone to deal promptly with items in their inbox or on their task list.

 ## Pay
 ### Contractor payments
-We ask contractors to log their hours in Asana, and to invoice us at the end of each month worked according to the number of hours logged.
+We ask contractors to log their hours, and to invoice us at the end of each month worked according to the number of hours logged.
 We aim to pay invoices promptly, ideally within 15 days and no later than 30 days after the date of the invoice.
 If you have an issue with an unpaid invoice issued to The Data Place, raise the issue with your line manager in the first instance and they will investigate.

 ### Payment of salaries
 Salaries are paid on the last working day of each calendar month by cheque/BACS transfer.
 An individual payslip showing gross pay, fixed and variable deductions and net pay will be given to you each month.
 Your starting salary is that stated in your contract of employment.
 We will let you know of any subsequent changes to your salary which is normally reviewed annually.